-The following pertains to the context of Cloud Infrastructure Resources, Capabilities and Performance Measurements (PMs) as discussed within this chapter.
+The following definitions specify the context of the Cloud Infrastructure Resources, Capabilities and Performance Measurements (PMs).

-Exposed: Refers to any object (e.g., resource discovery/configuration/consumption, platform telemetry, Interface, etc.) that exists in or pertains to, the domain of the Cloud Infrastructure and is made visible (aka "Exposed") to a workload.
-When an object is exposed to a given workload, the scope of visibility within a given workload is at the discretion of the specific workload's designer.
-From an Infra perspective, the Infra-resident object is simply being exposed to one or more virtual environments (i.e. Workloads).
-It is then the responsibility of the kernel or supervisor/executive within the VM to control how, when and where the object is further exposed within the VM, with regard to permissions, security, etc. As the object(s) originate with the Infra, they are by definition visible within that domain.
+Exposed: Refers to any object (e.g., resource discovery/configuration/consumption, platform telemetry, interface, etc.) that exists in or pertains to, the domain of the Cloud Infrastructure and is made visible (aka "Exposed") to a workload.
+When an object is exposed to a given workload, the scope of visibility within a given workload is at the discretion of the workload's designer.
+From an infrastructure perspective, the Infra-resident object is simply being exposed to one or more virtual environments (i.e., workloads).
+It is the responsibility of the kernel or supervisor/executive within the resource instance (VM or container) to control how, when and where the object is further exposed within the resource instance, with regard to permissions, security, etc. An object(s) is by definition visible within its domain of origin.

-Internal: Effectively the opposite of Exposed; objects Internal to the Cloud Infrastructure, which are exclusively available for use by the Cloud Infrastructure and components within the Cloud Infrastructure.
+Internal: Effectively the opposite of Exposed; objects are exclusively available for use within the Cloud Infrastructure.

-Figure 25: Exposed vs. Internal Scope
+Figure 32: Exposed vs. Internal Scope

 As illustrated in the figure above, objects designated as "Internal" are only visible within the area inside the blue oval (the Cloud Infrastructure), and only when the entity accessing the object has the appropriate permissions.
-Whereas objects designated as "Exposed" are potentially visible from both the area within the green oval (the Workload), as well as from within the Cloud Infrastructure, again provided the entity accessing the object has appropriate permissions.
+Whereas objects designated as "Exposed" are potentially visible from both the area within the green oval (the Workloads), as well as from within the Cloud Infrastructure, again provided the entity accessing the object has appropriate permissions.

 Note: The figure above indicates the areas from where the objects are visible.
 It is not intended to indicate where the objects are instantiated.
-For example, the virtual resources are instantiated within the Cloud Infrastructure (the blue area), but are Exposed, and therefore are visible to the Workload, within the green area.
+For example, the virtual resources are instantiated within the Cloud Infrastructure (the blue area), but are Exposed, and therefore are visible to the Workloads, within the green area.